The Recruiter Sprint

 Working on your mindset, not just your skillset

-But it’s not something that just happens.
-It’s something that’s been built over time.
-And most of that work had nothing to do with recruitment.
-But it’s had a massive impact on how I show up within it.
+Calm isn't something that just happens.
+It's something that gets built over time.
+And most of that work has nothing to do with recruitment — but it has a massive impact on how you show up within it.